MariPlaza/dscooking_old/DataSources.md

 ## EXPLORING PROJECT's DATABASE

-If you want to explore the documentation of the database and the meaning of each field, please use the ShinyApp designed for that: http://mariplaza.shinyapps.io/dscooking_db_explorer (Coming Soon!)
+If you want to explore the documentation of the database and the meaning of each field, please use the ShinyApp designed for that: http://mariplaza.shinyapps.io/dscooking_db_explorer You could also use the data dictionary that is available in CSV format on this repository.

 ## ACCESS TO PROJECT's DATABASE